-Though by far, not the most well-known of the Old West’s infamous characters, John Henry Selman’s life was certainly one of the most notorious.
-Sometimes referred to as “Old John,” or “Uncle John,” he would variously operate in a number of roles, including soldier, lawman, vigilante and vicious outlaw.
+Though not the most well-known of the Old West’s infamous characters, John Henry Selman’s life was undoubtedly one of the most notorious.
+Sometimes referred to as “Old John” or “Uncle John,” he would variously operate in several roles, including a soldier, lawman, vigilante, and vicious outlaw.

-Born in Madison County, Arkansas on November 16, 1839, the family later moved to Grayson County, Texas in 1858.
-A few years later, on December 16, 1861, Selman’s father died and the young man joined the 22nd Texas Cavalry, fighting as a private in the Civil War.
-However, just 15 months later, he deserted from Fort Washita, Oklahoma in April, 1863.
+Born in Madison County, Arkansas, on November 16, 1839, the family moved to Grayson County, Texas, in 1858.
+A few years later, on December 16, 1861, Selman’s father died, and the young man joined the 22nd Texas Cavalry, fighting as a private in the Civil War.
+However, within 15 months, he deserted from Fort Washita, Oklahoma, in April 1863.

-He then moved to Stephens County, where in 1864, he enlisted in the Texas State Militia.
-He must have done a better job in this regiment, as the following year, he was promoted to the rank of lieutenant in April, 1865.
+He then moved to Stephens County, where, in 1864, he enlisted in the Texas State Militia.
+He must have done a better job in this regiment, as the following year, he was promoted to lieutenant in April 1865.

-Just a few months later, on August 17th, he married Edna Degrafenreid, who would soon be pregnant with his first son.
+On August 17, 1865, he married Edna Degrafenreid, soon pregnant with his first son.
 Over the years, the couple would have four children.
-Selman moved his family to Colfax County, New Mexico briefly before returning to Texas and settling in Fort Griffin.
+Selman briefly moved his family to Colfax County, New Mexico, before returning to Texas and settling in Fort Griffin.

-He soon began to work as a deputy sheriff under Shackelford County Sheriff John M. Larn.
-Fort Griffin during these days was a very lawless place, filled with a number of notable characters that Selman, no doubt, came in contact with.
-In the decadent settlement that was called the “Babylon on the Brazos” were the likes of Doc Holliday, Wyatt Earp, Big Nose Kate; Dave Rudabaugh, Lottie Deno, Pat Garrett, and John Wesley Hardin.
+He began work as a deputy sheriff under Shackelford County Sheriff John M. Larn.
+Fort Griffin during these days was a very lawless place, filled with several notable characters that Selman, no doubt, came in contact with.
+In the decadent settlement called the “Babylon on the Brazos” were the likes of Doc Holliday, Wyatt Earp, Big Nose Kate, Dave Rudabaugh, Lottie Deno, Pat Garrett, and John Wesley Hardin.

 Sheriff John Larn, however, was not what he appeared to be.
 Shortly after taking the sheriff’s position, Larn had entered into a private contract with the local territorial garrison to deliver three steers of cattle per day.
-However, Larn had no intentions on filling these contracts legally.
+However, Larn had no intention of filling these contracts legally.
 When Selman came on board, the pair rustled the cattle from neighboring ranchers.
-Before long, Larn and Selman, instead of controlling the area crime, were controlling the vigilantes, rustling even more cattle and otherwise terrorizing the county.
+Before long, instead of controlling the area crime, Larn and Selman controlled the vigilantes, rustling even more cattle and otherwise terrorizing the county.

-However, suspicions were soon raised as a number of ranchers noticed that while their herds were slowly shrinking, Larn’s remained unaffected.
-Larn then resigned as sheriff on March 7, 1877 and was replaced by William Cruger.
+However, suspicions were soon raised as several ranchers noticed that while their herds were slowly shrinking, Larn’s remained unaffected.
+Larn resigned as sheriff on March 7, 1877, and was replaced by deputy William Cruger.
 He and Selman then moved to outright cattle rustling.
-A number of violent acts were perpetuated by the pair as they drove off cattle, shot horses, and fired potshots at the homes of terrified citizens.
+The pair perpetrated several violent acts as they drove off cattle, shot horses, and fired potshots at the homes of terrified citizens.

-Finally, a warrant was issued for Larn’s arrest in June, 1878 and William Cruger was tasked with arresting his former boss.
-On June 22nd, Larn was taken to the Fort Griffin jail where Cruger had the local blacksmith shackle Larn to the floor of the cell to prevent a breakout by Larn’s supporters.
-Instead, the next night, the Tin Hat Brigade, stormed the jail intending to hang Larn.
-When they found they couldn’t lynch the shackled man, they shot him in his cell.
+Finally, a warrant was issued for Larn’s arrest in June 1878, and William Cruger was tasked with arresting his former boss.
+On June 22, Larn was taken to the Fort Griffin jail, where Cruger had the local blacksmith shackle Larn to the cell floor to prevent a breakout by Larn’s supporters.
+Instead, the Tin Hat Brigade stormed the jail the next night, intending to hang Larn.
+They shot him in his cell when they found they couldn’t lynch the shackled man.

 Selman wisely disappeared, next landing in lawless Lincoln County, New Mexico.
 There, he formed a gang of vicious outlaws called Selman’s Scouts.
-For two months in September and October, 1878, the Scouts rustled horses and cattle, murdered innocent men and boys, and pillaged businesses and homes.
+In September and October 1878, the Scouts rustled horses and cattle, murdered innocent men and boys, and pillaged businesses and homes.
 They were finally stopped when Governor Lew Wallace issued a proclamation threatening martial law.

-On April 5, 1894, John Selman met Texas Ranger, Bass (Baz) Outlaw.
-Outlaw who was in a drunken stupor, made his way to Tillie Howard’s brothel and Selman followed.
+On April 5, 1894, John Selman met Texas Ranger Bass (Baz) Outlaw.
+Outlaw, who was in a drunken stupor, made his way to Tillie Howard’s brothel and Selman followed.
 As Selman sat in the parlor, Outlaw made his way to the back.
-A short time later, Bassdropped his gun and it accidentally went off.
+A short time later, Bass dropped his gun, and it accidentally went off.
 All hell broke loose.
-Selman, as well as Texas Ranger Joe McKidrict who was in the neighborhood, ran to see about the commotion.
+Selman and Texas Ranger Joe McKidrict, who was in the neighborhood, ran to see about the commotion.

 The following year, on August 19, 1895, Selman arrested John Wesley Hardin’s prostitute girlfriend.
-Unhappy, Hardin soon confronted Selman and the two argued.
+Unhappy, Hardin confronted Selman, and the two argued.
 Hardin then went to the Acme Saloon, where he began playing dice.
-Just a short time later, Selman followed him into the saloon and without notice shot Hardin three times from behind, killing him.
+Just a short time later, Selman followed him into the saloon and, without notice, shot Hardin three times from behind, killing him.

 Selman was buried in El Paso’s Concordia Cemetery in the Catholic section, but his grave was unmarked, and all attempts to locate it have been unsuccessful.

-Scarborough, himself, was mortally wounded in a gunfight with two robbers and died on April 5, 1900, exactly four years after he shot John Selman.
+Scarborough was mortally wounded in a gunfight with two robbers and died on April 5, 1900, four years after he shot John Selman.